rafaelvzago/rafaelvzago.github.io/_posts/2024-08-01-running-local-ai-with-instruct-lab.md

 ## 2. Private Skupper deployment

-The second step is to deploy the private Skupper in Site A. The private Skupper will be responsible for creating a secure connection between the two sites, allowing the Ollama Pilot application to send requests to the llama3 model and receive the response from the starcode2 model.
+The second step is to deploy the private Skupper in Site A. The private Skupper will be responsible for creating a secure connection between the two sites, allowing the Ollama Pilot application to send requests to the llama3 model and receive the response from the merlinite model.
+Open a new terminal and run the following commands:

 ### Install Skupper